pascalgrimaud/qualitoast/README.md

 ## Using Docker to simplify development (optional)

 You can use Docker to improve your JHipster development experience.
 A number of docker-compose configuration are available in the [src/main/docker](src/main/docker) folder to launch required third party services.
-For example, to start a postgresql database in a docker container, run:
+For example, to start a PostgreSQL database in a docker container, run:

     docker-compose -f src/main/docker/postgresql.yml up -d

 To stop it and remove the container, run:

     docker-compose -f src/main/docker/postgresql.yml down

+To start a ElasticSearch in a docker container, run:

+    docker-compose -f src/main/docker/elasticsearch.yml up -d

+To stop it and remove the container, run:

+    docker-compose -f src/main/docker/elasticsearch.yml down

 You can also fully dockerize your application and all the services that it depends on.
 To achieve this, first build a docker image of your app by running: